erikw/restic-automatic-backup-scheduler/README.md

 Put this file in `/usr/local/sbin`:
 * `restic_backup.sh`: A script that defines how to run the backup.
 Edit this file to respect your needs in terms of backup which paths to backup, retention (number of backups to save), etc.

-Copy this file to `/etc/restic/backup_exclude` or `~/.backup_exclude`:
-* `.backup_exclude`: A list of file pattern paths to exclude from you backups, files that just occupy storage space, backup-time, network and money.
+Restic support exclude files.
+They list file pattern paths to exclude from you backups, files that just occupy storage space, backup-time, network and money. `restic_backup.sh` allows for a few different exclude files.
-  Aside from system-wide exclusions, every user can define their own ones at `~/.backup_exclude`.
+* `/etc/restic/backup_exclude` - global exclude list.
+You can use only this one if your setup is easy.
+* `.backup_exclude` per backup path.
+If you have e.g. an USB disk mounted at /mnt/media and this path is included in the `$BACKUP_PATHS`, you can place a file `/mnt/media/.backup_exclude` and it will automatically picked up.
+The nice thing about this is that the backup paths are self-contained in terms of what they shoud exclude!
+* Home directory exclude files - as a convenience, if either `/home` or `/Users` is added to the `$BACKUP_PATHS`, each user can have their own `.backup_exclude` files located in the home directory or in the default `$XDG_CONFIG_PATH`.
+For example these files would be automatically picked up respectivly:
+  * `/home/user1/.backup_exclude`
+  * `/home/user1/.config/restic/backup_exclude`
+  * `/Users/user1/.backup_exclude`
+  * `/Users/user1/.config/restic/backup_exclude`

 ## 5. Make first backup
 Now see if the backup itself works, by running as root